markusstocker/LaTeX101/README.md

 This will create the required [`elsarticle.cls`](article/elsarticle.cls) and [`elsarticle-harv.bst`](article/elsarticle-harv.bst) files.
 Copy the `elsarticle.cls`, `elsarticle-harv.bst`, and `elsarticle-template-harv.tex` files into your working directory.
 The latter file serves as the template: rename the template file to something that better reflects your article.

 *Hint: If you have problems with this step, follow the links above to the `.cls` and `.bst` files and you will be able to download copies.
 Remember to open links in a new tab and download the (raw) document.
-Unfortunately, in some browsers on Windows, saving the file will add a .txt appendix.
+Unfortunately, on Windows saving the file will add a .txt appendix.
 You will need to rename the file: `move elsarticle.cls.txt elsarticle.cls`.*

 You are now ready to start writing your own article.
 The following description uses our [default article](article/default-article.pdf).